grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 Load testing helps you simulate real user traffic against your application to prevent failures, improve reliability, and release new code with confidence.
 This guide provides guidance and recommendations for getting started, determining your load testing approach, scripting complex scenarios, and executing load tests specifically targeting websites.

-## Backend vs frontend
+## Backend vs frontend performance

 On a website, performance is a crucial part of the user experience.
 It is often measured by the response time to visualize or interact with some information.
-The two main actors affecting the user experience response time are:
+The two main factors affecting the user experience response time are:

 - Frontend performance
 - Backend performance